jay-tux/nexion/player/world_fow_cities.md

  Majority | ![mountain] (garrison)
- Minorities | ![goliath] (supplementary soldiers), ![goldd] (traders to deeper in the mountains), ![orc] (mercenaries) Crime rates | Very low: the garrison keeps everyone in check Religion | Most soldiers pay homage to ![todo], but there is no official religion in Walchen
+ Minorities | ![goliath] (supplementary soldiers), ![goldd] (traders to deeper in the mountains), ![orc] (mercenaries) Crime rates | Very low: the garrison keeps everyone in check Religion | Most soldiers pay homage to Itanatan, but there is no official religion in Walchen

 ### Raphoe ![grandf]
 Raphoe is a small city, by all measures.
 It has a low population, and the as most of the population (if not all), are halfling-sized, there aren't any human-sized homes.
 Most larger races tend to avoid Raphoe.
 It's a colony for Artrane on The Old World.